ConfuseIous/DeviceModels/README.md

 - iPhonePill (for all iPhones with a Dynamic Island)
 - iPad (for all iPads)
 - iPadX (for all iPads without a home button)
+- vision.pro (for Apple Vision Pro)

-Since the data is read from a remote JSON, you should ideally cache it (in UserDefaults, for example) for offline retrieval.
-However, you should refresh it periodically, as device details can sometimes change (such as when the user migrates to a new device and chooses to transfer data from their previous device).
+Since the data is read from a remote JSON, you should cache the fetched Device Details (in UserDefaults, for example) for offline retrieval.
+However, you should refresh them periodically, as device details can sometimes change (such as when the user migrates to a new device and chooses to transfer data from their previous device).

 ## Contributing